 In the Foundation Stage, activities are planned to allow children to develop early scientific understanding through everyday themes and events.

-In Year 1, work will be introduced each half term and consolidated through cross curricular links during the year.
+In Year 1 and Year 2, work will be introduced and consolidated throughout each half term through cross curricular links where applicable.

 Throughout Key Stage One, there will be a main focus on Scientific Enquiry throughout the lessons to develop their scientific knowledge and skills further.